lh3/cgranges/README.md

 ./bedcov-cr test1.bed test2.bed
 ```
 The first BED file is loaded into RAM and indexed.
 The depth and the breadth of
-coverage of each region in the second file is computed by query the index of
+coverage of each region in the second file is computed by query against the
-the first file.
+index of the first file.

 The [test/](test) directory also contains a few other implementations based on
 [IntervalTree.h][ekg-itree] in C++, [quicksect][quicksect] in Cython and